Posen speeches: "Extermination of the Jewish people"

-Himmler explicitly speaks of the genocide of the Jews, something which had not been previously done by a representative of the Nazi party up until this point:
+Himmler explicitly speaks of the genocide of the Jews, framing it as a legitimate war measure, something which had not been previously done by a representative of the Nazi Party up until this point:

 Himmler then praises the mindset of the SS man, devoting approximately 30 of the 116 pages to their virtues as well as their duty of becoming Europe's ruling class in 20 to 30 years.

 Speech of 6 October 1943

 Of the second Posen speech, Himmler's terse notes are available, as well as a version recorded via shorthand then typed up and corrected in detail, and the final version as authorised by Himmler himself.
-The speech in each of these stages resided in the files of the Personal Staff of the Reichsführer (Persönlichen Stabes Reichsführer-SS), which were seized in their entirety by U.S. authorities in 1945.
+The speech in each of these stages resided in the files of the Personal Staff Reichsführer-SS (Persönlicher Stab Reichsführer-SS), which were seized in their entirety by U.S. authorities in 1945.
 The text of the speech was recorded into microfilm by the U.S. and released to the Bundesarchiv.
 Analysis of these previously unavailable documents by historian Erich Goldhagen in 1970 in Koblenz revealed a speech hitherto unknown.
 It was printed in its entirety for the first time in 1974 in Bradley Smith's and Agnes Peterson's book of selected Himmler speeches.

 At the end of September 1943, the party chancellery invited all Reichsleiters and Gauleiters, the head of the Hitler Youth Artur Axmann and Reich ministers Albert Speer and Alfred Rosenberg to a conference.
 The conference began on 6 October at 9 o'clock in the morning with Speer's reports, his speakers, and four big industries for armament production.
 Talks from Karl Dönitz and Erhard Milch followed.
 Himmler held his speech from 17:30 to 19:00.
 The second speech is shorter than the first, but contains a slightly longer and more explicit passage regarding the genocide of the Jews.

 Beginning of the speech

 Himmler begins by discussing partisans in Russia and support from Russian Liberation Army, Vlasov's collaborationist forces.
-The widespread idea that there would be a 300 kilometre wide belt dominated by partisans behind the German front is considered false.
+The widespread idea that there would be a 300-kilometre wide belt dominated by partisans behind the German front is considered false.
 Frequently expressed is the view that Russia can only be conquered by Russians.
 This view is considered to be dangerous and wrong.
 Slavs are to be considered unreliable on a matter of principle, and for that reason, Russian Hiwis may only be employed as combatants in mixed units.

 The danger of infiltrated parachutists, fugitive POWs and forced labourers is considered marginal, since the German population is in an impeccable way and grants the opponent no shelter, and the police have such dangers under control.
 A request by Gauleiters for a special force against the insurgency in the country is considered to be unnecessary and unacceptable.